5. Compensation for dismissal or dismissal of the worker

 Article 1 of the Personal Income Tax Regulations does not limit the presumption of separation to the character or nature of the relationship, both past and future, but rather refers generically to the circumstance that the worker "returns to providing services" to the same company. or to another linked to it, making it immaterial whether the new provision of services is framed in an employment relationship, common or special, or in a relationship of a business or professional nature.
 Therefore, it does not affect anything that the previous relationship that is extinguished and for which the compensation is received, is of a labor nature and the subsequent one that the worker maintains with the company is of a commercial nature.

-For the application of the presumption of article 1 of the Regulation, it is sufficient that in the three years following his dismissal or termination the worker returns to provide services to the same company or to another company linked to it under the terms of the aforementioned provision, without it being necessary the appreciation of a fraudulent purpose in the new provision of services.
+For the application of the presumption of article 1 of the Regulation, it is sufficient that in the three years following his dismissal or termination the worker returns to provide services to the same company or to another company linked to it in the terms of the aforementioned provision, without it being necessary the appreciation of a fraudulent purpose in the new provision of services.
 Consequently, the absence of fraudulent intent in the new relationship with the same company or another related company does not entail the automatic application of the exemption established in article 7.e) of the Personal Income Tax Law (Resolution of TEAC of 04/22/2021, Claim number 00/02016 /2020, relapse into extraordinary appeal raised for the unification of criteria).

 - A) Exempt amount: Limits